Welcome to today's edition of the Rush 24-7 podcast.

 He's supposed to be teaching geography.

-He's supposed to be.
+He's supposed to be a fairly famous.

 Now, where is your concern for academic freedom, sir?